To The Editor of THE EAGLE:

 Another damaging action by Mr. Flynn occurred when he filed a 2011 complaint with the attorney general that the Finance Committee had violated the Open Meeting Law.
 The attorney general’s reply stated "We find that the Committee did NOT violate the Open Meeting Law."
 However, four highly qualified finance members resigned in disgust over Flynn’s action.
 I don’t remember Flynn apologizing over his deplorable action.

 The Egremont Selectmen are responsible for the current police department’s debacle.
 Allowing police department members, spearheaded by Pilone, to verbally attack Chief Reena Bucknell’s record in February 2013 in an open Selectman’s meeting without her presence, was grossly unfair and an alleged violation of Egremont’s personnel policies.
 At the end of this meeting, the Selectmen immediately placed Chief Bucknell on administrative leave (with pay) and without a hearing notified her to turn in her weapon and her gold badge.
-They then appointed Officer Pilone in charge of the police department.

 But a funny thing happened: In early June, Selectman Flynn publicly complimented Officer Pilone for his work, but in mid-June, the Board of Selectmen asked Officer Pilone to resign, which he did.
 I wonder if the Selectmen ordered Mr. Pilone to turn in his weapon and badge?